FindMySchool LogoFindMySchool

 The student body is vibrant and reflective of modern London.
 While the academic pressure is real—this is a high-performing school—it does not feel like an exam factory.
 The corridors are calm, monitored by staff who know the students well, but they are also filled with the buzz of conversation.
 The uniform is worn smartly, a symbol of belonging to a community that views itself as elite in aspiration if not in selection.

-In 2024, Elizabeth Garrett Anderson School continued its trajectory of strong academic performance.
+In the 2024-25 / 2025 dataset, Elizabeth Garrett Anderson School continued its trajectory of strong academic performance.
 The school achieved a Progress 8 score of +0.24, indicating that students here make above-average progress from their primary school starting points compared to peers across England.

-The Attainment 8 score stood at 54.0, significantly higher than the England average of 45.9.
+The Attainment 8 score stood at 52.7.
 This metric measures the average grade across eight key subjects, and EGA's score reflects a cohort achieving strong passes across the board.

-In terms of high grades, the school ranks 731st in England for GCSE outcomes (FindMySchool ranking) and ranks 3rd among secondary schools in Islington.
-This performance places it in the "national strong" band, outperforming the majority of schools in the country.
+For high grades, the school ranks 1,318th out of 3,895 in England for GCSE academic outcomes (FindMySchool ranking) and ranks 6th among secondary schools in Islington.
+This performance still places it above the national midpoint, though not as high as the previous ranking suggested.

-Crucially for a school that champions social mobility, the English Baccalaureate (EBacc) entry rate is 40.5%, with an average point score of 5.12 (England average: 4.08).
-Over 41% of students achieved a Grade 5 or above in the EBacc suite of subjects, ensuring they leave with the rigorous qualifications preferred by top universities.
+Crucially for a school that champions social mobility, the English Baccalaureate (EBacc) entry rate is 82.6%, with an average point score of 4.9.
+A total of 31.4% of students achieved a Grade 5 or above in the EBacc suite of subjects, ensuring many leave with the rigorous qualifications preferred by top universities.

 England ranks and key metrics (where available)